-Accordingly, the increasing influence of AI on society as well as individuals, goes hand in hand with the increasing pressure on organizations to acknowledge responsibility for their AI products and offerings (Brendel et al., 2021).
+Accordingly, the increasing influence of AI on society as well as individuals goes hand-in-hand with the increasing pressure on organizations to acknowledge responsibility for their AI products and offerings (Brendel et al., 2021).
 This includes ethical considerations as to their AI’s potential consequences.
 For leaders to incorporate ethical considerations into their decisions when applying AI in their organizations, they need guidance from research.
 With knowledge in both normative ethics (e.g., Stahl, 2012) and organizational processes, the information systems (IS) community clearly offers the potential to take an interdisciplinary bridging role in the ethical application of AI-based systems.
-Previous research proved that examining the effects of digitalization on principles such as human dignity is something where IS scholars can contribute valuable artefacts (Leidner & Tona, 2021).
+Previous research proved that examining the effects of digitalization on principles such as human dignity is something where IS scholars can contribute valuable artifacts (Leidner & Tona, 2021).
 IS researchers connect knowledge from different disciplines and provide theories that can be used to understand and interpret emerging phenomena such as AI.
 An ethical discourse on AI has been widely acknowledged by researchers from different disciplines (Brendel et al., 2021).
 Current research on AI ethics resides within multiple domains, including but not limited to philosophy, IS, computer sciences, and social or management research (Bostrom & Yudkowsky, 2014).
 The renunciation of this ethical discourse, which by its philosophical and multidimensional nature tends to be controversial, can entail significant and considerable consequences and risks for our society (Boddington, 2017).
-With AI-based systems, it is therefore important to create guidelines for dealing with AI at an early stage.
+With AI-based systems, it is, therefore, important to create guidelines for dealing with AI at an early stage.